ddev/ddev/docs/users/extend/customizing-images.md

 The web container is a Debian 10 Buster image, and its PHP distributions are packaged (thank you!) by [deb.sury.org](https://deb.sury.org/).

-If you need a PHP extension, most PHP extensions are built in the deb.sury.org distribution,
+If you need a PHP extension, most PHP extensions are built in the deb.sury.org distribution.
+You can google the extension you want, or download and search the [Packages](https://packages.sury.org/php/dists/buster/main/binary-amd64/Packages) list from the sury distribution.
+For example, the "bcmath" PHP extension is provided by "php-bcmath".
+Many packages have version-specific names, for example `php7.3-tidy`.

+If you need a package that is *not* a PHP package, you can view and search standard Debian packages at [packages.debian.org/stable](https://packages.debian.org/stable/), or just use google.

 ### Adding extra Dockerfiles for webimage and dbimage